- Cosy cabins with reindeer at the camp

 Optional activities require total min.
 2 participants (you are of course welcome to book as a solo traveller).
 With the exception of "Reindeer Encounter and Sami Experience", all optional activities listed have max. group size 8 participants.

 This host has received a prestigious Swedish Ecotourism award for commitment to high standards to cultural and environmental sensitivity.

 Fly to Stockholm then onward to Kiruna by night train or domestic flight connection.
-Transfer from central Kiruna on arrival and to Kiruna airport/train station on departure is included.
+Transfer from central Kiruna on arrival and to Kiruna or Kiruna airport on departure is included.

-Ferry from Harwich to Esbjerg (Denmark) for onward train connections to Kiruna.
+Ferry Dover-Dunkirk or Newcastle-Amsterdam for onward train connections to Kiruna.